 Rhys Griffiths admits he will realise a personal dream if he signs for League Two side Plymouth Argyle.

-, has a clause in his contact which allows him to leave for a Football League club.
+The 32-year-old, who rejoined Port Talbot after six years at Llanelli in the Welsh Premier League in June, has a clause in his contact which allows him to leave for a Football League club.

 "I don't have an awful lot of time left and this would be a great way to end," said Griffiths.

 Griffiths scored the only goal in Argyle's pre-season win at Truro City.

 Plymouth Argyle boss Carl Fletcher revealed he had opened discussions with Griffiths about bringing the Welsh striker to Home Park.

 Griffiths, who is a fireman, has admitted both he and the League Two outfit have yet to thrash out a deal but is hopeful he will sign his first professional contract.

 "I have played in a game and done okay and managed to score a goal," said Griffiths.

 "They have to go away and come up with some sort of contract and I have to go to my employees, the Fire Service, and ask if it's okay to have a career-break.

 "Without that it's not something I would really consider.
 I certainly want to return to my job if I do get the opportunity to go down to Plymouth.